 An important point that is left out of some recovery literature on abusive relationships is that the idealize phase doesn’t always happen.

-Some sociopaths/narcs get bored with this process, or else don’t even make any pretense to actually like the person, but simply tolerate them before moving to the really toxic stages of the cycle.
+Some sociopaths/psychopaths get bored with this process, or else don’t even make any pretense to actually like the person, but simply tolerate them before moving to the really toxic stages of the cycle.
+This does contradict the section above on the individuation motive for I-D-D, but perhaps this applies more to narcissists than psychopaths/sociopaths.

 This can happen more with friendships and business relationships that intimate ones, but it is a common enough variant to the process to be worth mentioning.
 The I-D-D cycle is most commonly associated with romantic relationships, but this definitely isn’t the only context in which the same general pattern of abuse can occur.